-The following editorial changes in Issue #1 can be directly proposed to the editors.
+The following editorial changes in Issue #1 and #2 can be directly proposed to the editors.

-1.3 Align the parameter names of RAN1 such that they reflect the RAN2 parameter names- Next, proceed with steps 2-4 as defined in Clause 5.1.3.2
+1.3 Align the parameter names of RAN1 such that they reflect the RAN2 parameter names

+2 TP for 38.214 section 6.1.4.2

+Next, proceed with steps 2-4 as defined in Clause 5.1.3.2

+- For a PUSCH scheduled by fallbackRAR UL grant, UE assumes the TB size determined by the UL grant in the fallback RAR shall be the same as the TB size used in the corresponding MsgA PUSCH transmission.

 Any further comments?